 Implementation of changes moved from calendar year to financial year from 1 July 2021.

-Proposals for changes to the VPDC for 1 July 2023 were invited from stakeholders in July 2022.
-Those submitted were reviewed by the CCOPMM which determined the proposals to be distributed for feedback from health services and software vendors in particular, and from stakeholders within Safer Care Victoria and the department.
+Proposals for changes to the VPDC for 1 July 2024 were invited from stakeholders in July 2023.
+Those submitted were reviewed by the CCOPMM which determined the proposals to be distributed for feedback from health services and software vendors in particular, and from stakeholders within Safer Care Victoria and the Department.